Tangeloss/csc340-sp23-project-DungeonGame/README.md

 > Possible questions to answer here:
 > What is the motivation for the app?
 > What are the goals of the app?
+> The game is to provide a fun and simple rpg interface to play
+> through mazes and fight against monsters.
+>
 > What problem will the app solve?
+> The app solves boredom and
+>
 > What burning need do people have that the app will fulfill?
 > What form will the app take to fulfill its goals?
 > What sorts of features will the app have?